Jeff Francoeur: Personal life

 Francoeur comes from a family of teachers.
 His parents, David and Karen, are both retired teachers.
 Francoeur's father, who is of French-Canadian heritage, is from Springfield, Massachusetts; his mother is from Green Bay, Wisconsin.
 His sister Heather (Francoeur) Karvis used to teach English and co-coached the girls' basketball team at St. Pius X Catholic High School in Atlanta with Josh Geffner.
 She now teaches and coaches the varsity girls basketball team at The Westminster Schools in Atlanta.
 His brother David Francoeur, Jr. teaches special education at Parkview High School in Lilburn, Georgia.
 In 2007, on SportSouth the "Big Braves Summer" promos, Francoeur revealed that his profession of choice (were he not a baseball player) would be coaching high school football.

 While in third grade, he met his future wife, Catie McCoy.
 They started dating as seniors in high school, and married on November 3, 2007.
+They have four children: Emma Cate, Brayden, Eleanor, and Camden.

 Francoeur lived with teammate Brian McCann in Lawrenceville, Georgia for their first two years in the majors, and he had his own fan club at Turner Field called "Francoeur's Franks."

 In 2007, Francoeur participated in a fundraiser for the Atlanta-based charity with his friend Carl Schuster Dream House for Medically Fragile Children in which Delta Air Lines donated the value of 25,000 SkyMiles (frequent flyer miles) for each home run hit by Francoeur during the season.